DazzleThem/Mech105-Algorithms/luFactor/README.md

 2. Checks if A is a square matrix and throws error if not.

 ## Known Bugs
-Currently luFactor only works for a 3x3 matrix. luFactor find the larger of two pivot elements, rather than the maximum of all the potential pivot elements.
+Currently luFactor only works for a 3x3 matrix due to how the pivot element is found. luFactor find the larger of two pivot elements, rather than the maximum of all the potential pivot elements.